Deer Valley, Utah

 Here are a few of our favorites:

-- Empire Canyon Lodge - good spot for a quick lunch on the Mountain.
+- Empire Canyon Grill - good spot for a quick lunch on the Mountain.
 Have the famous Deer Valley turkey chili or burger with all the fixings.

 - Stein Erickson - Famous for their elaborate Skiers Buffet, a great spot for a leisurely lunch or a cozy dinner in the bar.